mroswell/documentation/contributing/pupa-conversion.rst

     This document is a work-in-progress; if any part of it is unclear, `suggest changes or improvements <http://github.com/openstates/documentation>`_.

-As of early 2017, we've embarked on a process to switch away from our legacy backend (billy) that has been in use since 2009, to a more modern backend (pupa) based on the `Open Civic Data <https://github.com/opencivicdata>`_ specification and tools.
+As of early 2017, we've embarked on a process to switch away from our legacy backend (billy) that has been in use since 2009, to a more modern backend (pupa) based on the `Open Civic Data <https://github.com/opencivicdata>`_ (OCD) specification and tools.

 This task will require updates to every one of our scrapers.
 Given that this is such a big task, converting scrapers from billy to pupa is one of the best ways to help out on Open States right now.
 Follow this guide and start converting a state!